 Early Origins of the Clife family

-Shropshire and Cheshire.
+The surname Clife was first found in Shropshire and Cheshire.
 The latter county "in the hundred of Northwich, is Clive, from whence their ancestor Warin assumed his name in the time of Henry II.
-About the reign of Edward II the family removed to Huxley, also in Cheshire, Henry de Clive having married the co-heiress. " CITATION[CLOSE]
+About the reign of Edward II the family removed to Huxley, also in Cheshire, Henry de Clive having married the co-heiress. "

 Clife Spelling Variations

 Compared to other ancient cultures found in the British Isles, the number of Welsh surnames are relatively few, but there are an inordinately large number of spelling variations.
 These spelling variations began almost as soon as surname usage became common.
 As a result, people could not specify how to spell their own names leaving the specific recording up to the individual scribe or priest.
 Those recorders would then spell the names as they heard them, causing many different variations.
 Later, many Welsh names were recorded in English.
 This transliteration process was extremely imprecise since the Brythonic Celtic language of the Welsh used many sounds the English language was not accustomed to.
 Finally, some variations occurred by the individual's design: a branch loyalty within a family, a religious adherence, or even patriotic affiliations were indicated by spelling variations of one's name.
 The Clife name over the years has been spelled Cliffe, Cliff, Clive, Cleeves, Cleave, Cleaves and many more.

 Early Notables of the Clife family (pre 1700)

 Prominent amongst the family during the late Middle Ages was William Clyffe (d.
 1558), English divine, educated at Cambridge, where he graduated LL.B. in 1514, was admitted advocate at Doctors' Commons on 16 Dec.
 1522, graduated LL.D...